California really knows how to kick off a new decade.

 Lucky Orange customers have access to our security tool that puts control of the collection of data into the hands of the site visitors.
 Our customer’s site visitors can view what data has been collected by the Lucky Orange service, and independently have the ability to delete any stored tracking history and prevent future tracking on the site visited and collection of data by the Lucky Orange service.

-In addition to CCPA and GDPR compliance, Lucky Orange has an improved data management tool that puts data control in the hands of visitors. or .
+In addition to CCPA and GDPR compliance, Lucky Orange has an improved data management tool that puts data control in the hands of visitors.
+Click here to learn more or here to see it in action.